 *Train tickets to and from Sussex are not included.

-Meeting point: Harbour Hotel, Chichester, PO19 1NH (five minutes’ walk from Chichester train station), 2pm.
+Meeting point: Harbour Hotel, Chichester, PO19 1NH (an easy ten minutes walk from Chichester train station), 2pm.

 Places are extremely limited, so book now to avoid disappointment.